nodejs/node-v0.x-archive/doc/api/errors.markdown

 respond after a period of time.
 Usually encountered by [http](http.html) or [net](net.html) -- often a sign that a connected socket was not `.end()`'d appropriately.

-## Error Progagation and Interception
+## Error Propagation and Interception

 <!--type=misc-->